History and Purpose

 John Worcester and his wife Diane moved to Allied Gardens in 2008 to plant Mission Trails Church.
 Pathways Community Church in Santee served as the main sponsor church.

-Soon after, Joey White and his wife Lisa joined the church planting team and planted Stonelake Church (now 7 San Diego) in Lakeside.
+Soon after, Joey White and his wife Lisa joined the church planting team and planted Stonelake Church (which later merged with 7 San Diego) in Lakeside.

 In January 2010, Kyle Walters became the pastor of Mission Trails Church.
 In October 2010, Mission Trails Church San Carlos was launched in the San Carlos neighborhood of San Diego.